ibm-cloud-docs/text-to-speech/http.md

 You can also use the `X-Watson-Learning-Opt-Out` header parameter available for all {{site.data.keyword.watson}} services to control the logging of requests to the service; see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).

-> **Note:** If you specify an invalid query parameter or JSON field as part of the input to the `synthesize` method, the service returns a `Warnings` response header that describes and lists each invalid argument.
+> **Note:** If you specify an invalid query parameter or JSON field as part of the input to the `/v1/synthesize` method, the service returns a `Warnings` response header that describes and lists each invalid argument.
 The request succeeds despite the warnings.

 ## Specifying input text
 {: #input}

-The two versions of the `synthesize` method differ primarily in how you specify the text to be synthesized.
+The two versions of the `/v1/synthesize` method differ primarily in how you specify the text to be synthesized.
 Both versions accept a maximum of 5 KB of input text, but you specify the text for each in different ways:

 -   The HTTP `GET` version of the method accepts input text specified by the `text` query parameter.
 You specify the input as plain text or as SSML, both of which must be URL-encoded.
 -   The HTTP `POST` version of the method expects the text to be specified in the body of the request.
 You specify the input with the following simple JSON construct that encapsulates plain text or SSML: